kvoss/writes/content/posts/site.md

 The CICD config on Marie's page needs an adjustment as for the publishing folder.
 The tutorial publishes generated pages to `docs` instead of `public`.

 Likely, the files generated using the tutorial are not needed.
 I will remove them in a future commit.
 This commit tests the update to contents after changing the content of a post.
+Starting with deleting the `./docs/` content.
+It is generated.

+The `./themes/` may be necessary, although we have a reference to it in git submodules.